hsherl/hsherl.github.io/content/teaching/supervisions/epk.md

             <!-- - On the regulative use of the ideas of pure reason. -->
             <!-- - On the final aim of the natural dialectic of human reason. -->

-[^1]: The section numbers for this and the previous section were added in the second edition and are rather confusing, so I leave them out here.
+[^1]: The section numbers for this and the previous section were added in the second (B) edition and are rather confusing, so I leave them out here, sticking with the first (A) edition where possible.
+I have also varied the level of detail quite haphazardly to make the outline more readable and fit for the exam questions.

 Typical exam questions are as follows: